Learn More

 Day 11: Platypus Photo Quest / Mount Field National Park

-Wake early to explore the peaceful landscape around our lodge, capturing the soft morning light filtering through the trees.
-Listen for the distinctive call of kookaburras and compose shots of the shifting hues of dawn over the valley.
+Wake early to explore the peaceful landscape around our lodge as the soft morning light filters through the trees.
+Listen for the distinctive call of kookaburras, and compose shots of the shifting hues of dawn over the valley.
 Devote the rest of the morning to photographing wild platypus in the various ponds and rivers nearby.
-This 100-million-year-old semi-aquatic mammal has a duck-like bill, webbed feet and fur, and along with the echidna, it is one of just two egg-laying mammal species on the planet.
+This 100-million-year-old semiaquatic mammal has a duck-like bill, webbed feet and fur, and along with the echidna, it is one of just two egg-laying mammal species on the planet.

 This afternoon, head to Mount Field National Park, established in 1916.
-We spend the day shooting landscape images among the tallest flowering trees in the world and numerous jungle waterfalls, including the impressive 150-foot-tall Russell Falls.
+We spend the day shooting landscape images among the tallest flowering trees in the world and numerous waterfalls, including 150-foot-high Russell Falls.
 Practice long exposures to soften the rushing water, contrasting the blurred motion with the sharply detailed ferns and moss-covered boulders.

 Day 12: Bonorong Wildlife Sanctuary Private Tour / Hobart

-After a private lunch with our hosts at the sanctuary, continue a short distance to Hobart, Tasmania’s capital at the mouth of the Derwent River.
+After a private lunch at the sanctuary with our hosts, continue a short distance to Hobart, Tasmania’s capital at the mouth of the Derwent River.
 Once we check into our hotel on the historic waterfront, the rest of the afternoon is free to pursue your own photography in town.

 Day 13: Private Cruise to Maria Island National Park

-Heading north from Hobart, travel overland to board a private chartered boat for Maria Island National Park.
-Photograph ruins of a penal colony, part of Tasmania’s convict past, now protected as a World Heritage Site.
+Drive north from Hobart this morning to reach the private chartered boat that will take us to Maria Island National Park.
+Photograph ruins of a penal colony, part of Tasmania’s convict past, now protected as a UNESCO World Heritage Site.
 Capture images of wind-whipped sandstone cliffs, limestone rocks embedded with fossils, and beaches that reveal an array of tidal-zone marine life.
 Maria Island is also a paradise for bird photographers.
 We may spot 11 of Tasmania’s 12 endemic bird species here, including the forty-spotted pardalote, one of Australia’s most endangered birds, and the Cape Barren goose.
 Long a refuge for diverse wildlife, the island is an especially good place to look for wombats—we will probably have the opportunity to photograph them at close range.
-After our final photo extravaganza on Maria Island, return to Hobart where a farewell dinner awaits.?
+After our final photo extravaganza on Maria Island, return to Hobart where a farewell dinner awaits.

 Day 14: Hobart / Depart

-Although our southern Australia photo safari concludes in Hobart this morning, you are returning home with a suite of images that tell the story of this spectacular destination.
-Anticipate the excitement of reviewing, editing, and sharing your best shots as you preserve this adventure in compelling photographs.
+Our southern Australia photo safari concludes in Hobart this morning.
+Anticipate the excitement of reviewing, editing and sharing your best shots as you preserve this adventure in exhilarating images.
 A transfer to the airport is included for flights to the mainland and beyond, including the option to extend your time down under by joining Nat Hab’s New Zealand Nature Explorer (select departures match up; check dates for details).

 Physical Rating: Easy to Moderate